JosephMatino/MultiAiFilePaster/docs/internal/description.md

 Multi-AI File Paster automatically attaches and converts pasted text into file attachments for ChatGPT, Claude, Gemini, DeepSeek, and Grok.
-When you paste code, documents, or data into these AI platforms, the extension creates properly formatted files with correct extensions and syntax highlighting.
+When you paste code or documents into these AI platforms, the extension creates properly formatted files with correct extensions and syntax highlighting.

 The extension combines two powerful features that work together seamlessly.
 Auto-attach creates file attachments when your pasted content exceeds your word threshold (default 500 words, adjustable from 50 to 15,000 words).
 Auto-convert detects the programming language or file type from your content and assigns the correct file extension automatically.
 You paste normally and the extension handles everything in the background without interrupting your workflow.